zspitz/dlr/docs/expr-tree-spec/api-reference.md

 Method must be non-null.
 If method is an instance method, instance must be supplied as non-null.
 Instance's Type property must be assignable to the declaring type of the member represented by method.
 If the method is a static method, instance must be null (breaking bug fix from v1); otherwise, the factories throw an ArgumentException.

 If arguments is omitted or null, there are no arguments.
 If provided, arguments must have the same number of elements as the number of parameters for the method.
 Each of the elements of arguments must be non-null, and the types of the values they represent must be assignable to the type of the corresponding parameter of method.
 There is a special case the factory handles when an element of arguments has a Type property representing a type that is not assignable to the corresponding parameter type.
 If the parameter's type is a sub type of LambdaExpression, and the argument Expression object itself (that is, the Expression node) is of a type that is assignable to the parameter's type, then the argument Expression node is wrapped in a Quote node.
-This supports a legacy ETs v1 behavior for how C\# chose to implement expression such as "Expression&lt;Func&lt;...&gt;&gt; = (...) =&gt; ...".
+This supports a legacy ETs v1 behavior for how C\# chose to implement expression such as "Expression\<Func\<...\>\> = (...) =\> ...".

 Two overloads take methodName and resolve the MethodInfo for you.
 Language implementers or DLR CallSiteBinder implementers should never use these overloads since they may not have the same semantics of method resolution as your language.
 When using these overloads, instance, type, and methodName must not be null.
 These overloads search instance.Type (or type if you used that overload) and base types for methodName, case-INsensitively.
 Type parameters must match typeArguments, and parameter types must match argument expression types.
 If no method or more than one compatible method is found, these overloads throw an exception.
 Otherwise these overloads invoke Call with the instance (if supplied), the MethodInfo for the found method, and arguments to return a result.